shin-/sakuya-blog/contents/why-i-wrote-my-own-blog-system.md

-# Why I write my own blog system
+# Why I wrote my own blog system

 There are several reasons I started this project.